grisp/grisp_demo/README.md

 	rebar3 as prod grisp firmware -i

-To create a softwre update package:
+To create a software update package:

 	rebar3 as prod grisp pack

+To deploy to grisp.io:

+	rebar3 grisp-io auth
+	rebar3 as prod grisp-io upload